SCnext/SCGLR/cran-comments.md

-This is an update of the package introducing new functionnalities.
+This is an update of the package introducing new functionalities and providing bug fixes.

 ## Test environments
-* local Windows install, R 3.4.3
-* win-builder (devel and release)
+* rhub windows-latest
+* rhub ubuntu-next

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes

+--> unable to verify current time

 ## Reverse dependencies